I'm a weirdo from planet Zero

 The Standing Man:

-Thus, last year—aside from a handful of video and music projects—I took courses, read countless books, and listened to many audiobooks on writers craft.
+Thus, in 2019—aside from a handful of video and music projects—I took courses, read countless books, and listened to many audiobooks on writers craft.
 I needed to brush up on all the rules of prose to prepare for writing my first novel again.
-I have half-way completed it.
+I have half-way completed it, and it remains that way to this day.

 The Standing Man will be my debut novel and Amazon will release it at some point before I die.

-So, after years of scatterd projects and moods, I made a final home for all the diverse creations I’ve already made, and all the creations to come.
+So, after years of scattered projects, I made a final home for all the diverse creations I’ve already made, and all the creations to come.

 I have no idea what will appear on this website in the future.
 Maybe it’ll be pottery.
 But I do know you are welcome to come into my universes anytime you wish.
 Come and hang out in my insanity with me.